 Legal paperwork can be confusing for people who aren’t familiar with terms such as “comparative negligence” or “statute of limitations.”
 And when you’re trying to decide what to do after a car accident, it may seem impossible to sort out what legal rights you have.
-Hinkle Law Offices knows how property damage law in New Mexico works and we’re ready to help you.
+Hinkle Law Offices, LLC. knows how property damage law in New Mexico works and we’re ready to help you.

 If You’ve Been in an Accident…

 Once the initial aftermath is over, in conjunction with your injury, the question of your property damage comes up.
 Do you have your insurance pay for it?
 Do you ask the other driver to have their insurance company cover it?
 What if you weren’t able to get them to initially?
 Can you file for damages even a year later?

 New Mexico’s statute of limitations—the state law that sets a deadline for filing a civil lawsuit after you, the plaintiff, has suffered any type of harm—in regards to property damage is three years.
 If it’s taken you time to collect evidence and decide that you deserve compensation for what you’ve had to pay for, you can still pursue justice.

 There are aspects of property damage law that you don’t have to be familiar with.
 It’s not your job to be; it’s ours.
 Hinkle Law Offices, LLC. can help you look at your case; determine what action is most feasible and most likely to give you the best results.
 And then we’ll fight for you and your legal rights.
 You don’t have to try and figure out property damage law when we’re here to explain and help you make the right legal decision.

 If you or a loved one has been dealing with property damage as the result of an auto accident, contact us today or fill out our free case evaluation to get started on getting compensation for your costs.